lingjiankong/easy_vim/README.md

 ln -sf VimCharm/.vimrc .vimrc
 ```

-If you are also using vim plug in in CLion and PyCharm, you should do the same step to link `ideavimrc`:
+If you are also using vim in CLion and PyCharm, you should do the same step to link `ideavimrc`:

 ```
-ln -s VimCharm/.ideavimrc .vimrc
+ln -s VimCharm/.ideavimrc .ideavimrc

 ```